PacificCommunity/seapodym-codebase/README.md

     [~]$ ~/seapodym/bin/seapodym_habitats -s habitat.xml

-  To run the full-scale pre-configured models, please read the [reference manual](https://github.com/PacificCommunity/seapodym-codebase/docs/manual/Seapodym_user_manual.pdf).
+  The simulation log can be compared with the one provided in sim.out file.

 2. **Building from source**

+  Source code compilation requires the GNU C++ compiler installed on the computer.

-  The following libraries should be installed:
+  In addition, the following two libraries should be installed:

   * libxml2
   * AUTODIF

   The libxml2 library is used to read and write all application parameters in the XML file.
 If not installed already, you can download and build the library from ftp://xmlsoft.org/libxml2.

   The AUTODIF libraries provide an array language extension to C ++ and can be installed as a part of the ADModel Builder software.
 Visit the [ADMB project](https://github.com/admb-project/admb) page and follow the instructions for [quick installation](https://github.com/admb-project/admb/blob/main/docs/install/QuickStartUnix.md) or [building from source](https://github.com/admb-project/admb/blob/main/docs/install/BuildingSourceUnix.md) of the latest release of the ADMB software.

   Once ADMB software is installed, in the .bashrc file declare environment variable pointing to it, as follows: